-Eating disorders are among the most common form of teenage mental health disorders.
-The constant stress of establishing one’s identity, the external pressures to satisfy an impossible beauty standard, and the hormonal changes associated with puberty are all things that make teenagers particularly likely to suffer.
+Eating disorders are amongst the most common forms of teenage mental health disorders.
+The constant stress of establishing one’s identity, the external pressures to satisfy an impossible beauty standard, and the hormonal changes associated with puberty are all possible factors that make teenagers more likely to suffer.
 In fact, 90 percent of young women with eating disorders are between 12 and 25 years old (SAMHSA).

 Recognize that change is needed

 Many people who suffer from bulimia or anorexia have difficulty recognizing their behavior is unhealthy.
-Many people who develop an eating disorder while they are trying to lose weight may initially be greeted with praise.
+Those who develop an eating disorder while they are trying to lose weight may initially be greeted with praise.
 People say things like, “I can tell you’ve lost weight!” in an inadvertently reinforcing effort to build their friends’ self-esteem.
-But if they had known how such weight was actually being lost, they would be much more reluctant to offer this sort of encouragement.
+But if they had known how the weight was being lost, they would be more reluctant to offer this encouragement.

 There exists a tremendous difference between healthy weight loss behavior and chronically damaging eating disorders.
 Exercising, eating healthier foods, and doing things such as drinking less soda are all things we can encourage our friends to do.
 But self-starvation, binging, and purging are activities that must be recognized as harmful to the human body.

 The first step is to recognize that a problem exists.
 For parents, this can be incredibly difficult.
-Most parents do not realize their teenager is suffering until the disorder has really been able to develop.
+Most parents do not realize their teenager is suffering until the disorder has developed further.
 But—keeping in mind that teenagers are more likely to develop an eating disorder than any other age group—you can be monitoring for the development of ongoing symptoms:

 - Unexplained changes in tastes, appetites, and attitudes towards food